fairDataSociety/FIPs/text/0062-graffiti-feed.md

 Records may be removed from the storage network only when garbage collection happens (the price of the data deflates).

 # Fair Data Principles alignment
-The censorship-resistancy and the free-information-flow must be layed out on the protocol level.
+The censorship-resistancy and the free-information-flow must be laid out on the protocol level.

 Aggregating, ranking, indexing, sorting, conditional, community-centric service feeds can be created by collecting independent data-sources from graffiti feeds.
 This can happen in a fully open and decentralized manner which also facilitates interoperability and anonymity.